luisral6/AgendaFlask/README.md

 ## Advantages and disadvantages of the web application framework/stack.

 ### Advantages
+- Small core and easily extensible
+- Easy URL routing.

 ### Disadvantages
+- No database abstraction layer.
+- Not asynchronous friendly.

 ## More common technologies used with the platform/framework